ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

-This is a very contrived example, but the point of interest is that the array `Drifts` exists only when the use option `Use drifting lanyards` has been chosen.
+This is a very contrived example, but the point of interest is that the array `Drifts` exists only when the use option `Use drifting lanyards` has been active.
 If it were a very much larger array, that might be a saving of memory for projects not choosing the option.

 Note that Inform v10 only supported one form of `#Iftrue`: